atomdrift-project/scan/README.md

 # litmus

-> **WARNING — do not use in production.** The default model (`scan-v16`) is beta quality at best: expect false positives, false negatives, and threshold churn.
-CLI surface and JSON schema may also change before 1.0.

-Classifies a file, directory, or running process as `hostile`, `suspicious`, or `benign`, and shows which behaviors drove the call.
+Context-free malware detection.
+Classifies a file, directory, or running process as `hostile`, `suspicious`, or `benign`, and shows which behaviors drove the call — no signatures, no reputation lookups, no network round-trips.

 <p align="center">
   <img src="media/screenshot.png" alt="litmus terminal output" width="760">